rarellanoc/testing_ground/README.md

 # testing_ground
 A silly oracle using wikiquote

-This is an experiment to fool myself, seeking how far out minds go in generating random relations if a quote, or aphorism is generated randomly after you ask a question.
+This is an experiment to fool myself, seeking how far our minds go in generating random relations if a quote, or aphorism is generated randomly after you ask a question.

 There is no complex computational relation between question and answer, just like an oracle.